antvis/G2/site/docs/manual/extra-topics/color.en.md

 })();
 ```

-You can refer to this for the current built-in color palette. [palette documentation](/spec/palette)。
+You can refer to this for the current built-in color palette [palette documentation](/spec/palette).

 ### Relations